i-a-morozov/ndmap/_sources/index.rst.txt

-.. ndtorch documentation master file, created by sphinx-quickstart on Mon May 15 15:32:41 2023.
+.. ndmap documentation master file, created by sphinx-quickstart on Mon May 15 15:32:41 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ndtorch's documentation!
+Welcome to ndmap's documentation!
 ===================================

 Higher order partial derivatives computation with respect to one or several tensor-like variables.